divyarani99/OnlineScheduler/README.md

 Also, you can execute main method in OnlineSchedulerApplication class from your IDE.
 By default the application will run on port 8080

-Please find below the samle curls:
+Please find below the sample curls:

 1. GetAvailableSlots of an operator: